 For my birthday in October of 2021, we spent a week in the Buffalo area and were thrilled to visit Niagara Falls.
 They are amazing and I was very happy to be able to finally see them in person.
 While in the area we were lucky enough to be able to head into Canada and see them from the Canadian side.
 Both sides are beautiful and so glad we decided to take our trip internationally and went to Canada.
-Since we were already in Canada, we decided to spend part of the day checking out waterfalls, Lake Ontario, and such in the city of Hamilton which.
-It is a little city about an hour away but sadly we weren’t able to do that because you had to have reservations (thanks to the sadist Chinese “leader”, NOT) but ended up visiting the beautiful Royal Botanical Gardens in Burlington/Hamilton area.
+Since we were already in Canada, we had wanted to spend part of the day checking out waterfalls, Lake Ontario, and such in the city of Hamilton which is a little city about an hour away.
+Sadly we weren’t able to do that because you had to have reservations (thanks to the sadist Chinese “leader”, NOT) but ended up visiting the beautiful Royal Botanical Gardens in Burlington/Hamilton area.
 It was a very wonderful alternative and perfect day weather-wise to be strolling through their gardens.

 Royal Botanical Gardens Centre